-Blyth Town Council has decided to launch a Good Citizens Award Scheme for 2018/19 and is seeking nominees who have gone the extra mile to help others in their community.
+Blyth Town Council launched a Good Citizens Award Scheme in 2018/19 and is continuing to seek nominees who have gone the extra mile to help others in their community.
 Nominations are invited for three categories:

 Individuals should be residents of Blyth and businesses should be based in Blyth.

 We are looking for people who have selflessly helped others and who make a real difference to their community.
 This is a chance to make sure they get the recognition they deserve.
 The winners will be invited to receive their award at a Town Council meeting.

 Individual winners receive a certificate and gift voucher and businesses will receive a trophy and certificate.

 Nominations for the award will be considered on a quarterly basis by a panel of Councillors.